webmarketingroi/optimizely-php/README.md

 ```

 The first argument of the `OptimizelyApiClient` constructor should be your Optimizely OAuth
-credentials in form of an `array`, the second argument represents the API version
+credentials in the form of an `array`, the second argument represents the API version
 (currently, only 'v2' is supported).

-Note: For information on how to get OAuth 2.0 credentials, please refer to Optimizely
+Note: For information on how to get OAuth 2.0 credentials, please refer to Optimizely's
 documentation https://developers.optimizely.com/classic/oauth/.

 ### Working with Projects

 #### Getting List of Projects

-Use the following code to retrieve the first ten Optimizely projects:
+Use the following code to retrieve the first 10 x Optimizely projects:

 ```php
 // Get the first 10 projects